Participation and Support

 Our roastery, chocolate workshop, head office, museum and one of our coffeehouses are all located in the same building in Grand Pre, Nova Scotia.
 The small agricultural community on the shores of the Minas Basin, part of the Bay of Fundy, is in the Annapolis Valley, which has a reputation for great apples and now one of the most northern trails of wineries in North America.
 The land is within the traditional territories of the Mi'kmaq First Nations and was first settled by Europeans when the French came to the area in 1680 and named it Grand Pre, or “large meadow” in French.
 The Acadian French created a network of dike systems in the tidal marshlands of the basin to create rich pastures and crop lands, many of which still exist.
 In the mid 18th century, the British deported the Acadians from these lands after going to war with France.
 The Grand-Pré National Historic Site of Canada near our roastery commemorates the Acadians of Minas Basin and the event which took them from their homes.

-We operate two coffeehouses in Halifax, which is one of the main urban hubs of Atlantic Canada.
-Our Barrington location is right in the downtown core and our Spring Garden location is near the Dalhousie campus and adjacent to some beautiful, historic residential neighbourhoods.
-We feel very connected to Haligonians and enjoy participating at community events and markets in the city.
-Many of the Just Us! baristas live in the city and are an active part of the culture and communities of Halifax.
+We operate two coffeehouses in HRM, which is one of the main urban hubs of Atlantic Canada.
+Our Spring Garden location is near the Dalhousie campus and adjacent to some beautiful, historic residential neighbourhoods.
+Our newest and patiently awaited Dartmouth location is finally open at King’s Wharf.
+We feel very connected to city residents and enjoy participating at community events and markets.
+Many of the Just Us! baristas live in the city and are an active part of the culture and communities of Halifax and Dartmouth.

 Flowercart is a non-profit organization that promotes community participation by adults considered to have an intellectual disability through supported training and employment.
 Their vocational program provides work opportunites and produces its own line of wood-working, food and clothing products.
 Flowercart also creates a range of opportunities for supported training and employment in the community.
 Our co-op has successfully partnered with Flowercart to employ several adults in our roastery and chocolate operations in Grand Pre.
 Check out their commercial kitchen services.